 4. Build and nurture customer relationships.

 It’s not impossible to create a personalized experience for each customer.
 There are simple ways your team can build meaningful customer relationships.
 Employees who can recall customer details, such as recent purchases, can create conversations around your product.
 Ensure that your team has access to all necessary customer information so they can easily build high-quality relationships and grow a loyal customer base.

 5. Collaborate with your team to brainstorm new ideas.

-Whether your team members are located in the same office or scattered across the globe, consistent collaboration will increase efficiency and productivity and strengthen the team’s bond.
-Set time aside each week or month, whatever works best for your team, to brainstorm and bounce ideas off of by giving different training or special session arranged for them with the help of job insights, improve your product and create new opportunities.
+Whether your team members are in the same office or scattered across the globe, consistent collaboration will increase efficiency and productivity and strengthen the team’s bond.
+Set time aside each week or month to brainstorm and bounce ideas off of by giving different training or special session arranged for them with the help of job insights, improve your product and create new opportunities.

 6. Attract and retain talented employees.

 In order to attract and retain high-caliber employees, offer flexible work arrangements.
-Instead of driving your staff to work an 80-or 90-hour week every week, respect employees and look after their well-being with balanced work-life schedules.
+Instead of driving your staff to work an 80-or 90-hour week, respect employees and look after their well-being with balanced work-life schedules.
 Working hard is important, but taking time to relax and recharge batteries is just as important.
 Allow yourself and your team to take breaks and de-stress.
 You’d be surprised what a time-out can do for your mental sharpness and creativity.
 Also, celebrating the team’s success is key to keeping employees motivated.
 Bring the team together for a total-office cheers to acknowledge the contribution of the entire team.
 Or, take a break from the day and go out to lunch together to celebrate wins.

 Building a successful business takes time, and it shouldn’t be a sprint.
-Conquering each of these tasks will allow business owners to reach short-term goals while continually working toward their long-term objectives.
+Conquering each of these tasks will allow business owners to reach short-term goals while working toward their long-term objectives.
 Start today, be consistent and, ultimately, you’ll get where you want to go.